-“Comedy/Humor” will be held on the campus of the University of Texas at Austin from June 18-20, 2020.
+“Comedy/Humor” will be held on the campus of the University of Texas at Austin at some point in the future.
 The conference will feature paper panels and roundtables on all aspects of American humor, American comedy, and all thing and topics inbetween.

-Please send proposals to firstname.lastname@example.org by February 3, 2020.
-Notifications will be sent by March 20.
+Please send proposals to firstname.lastname@example.org by __________.
+Notifications will be sent by ________.
 Please feel free to contact the conference organizers with any questions at email@example.com.

 Proposals for paper presentations of 15-17 minutes should consist of a 250-word proposal and A/V requests.

 Proposals for organized roundtables of 8-10 minute statements from each participant with significant time for discussion.
 Include an overview of 100 words for the overall theme, a brief description of each presenter’s topic, a proposed Chair (not required), and A/V requests.

 NOTE: you may participate in one roundtable and give one paper.